Regulation A

 In the United States under the Securities Act of 1933, any offer to sell securities must either be registered with the United States Securities and Exchange Commission (SEC) or meet certain qualifications to exempt it from such registration.
-Regulation A (or Reg A) contains rules providing exemptions from the registration requirements, allowing some companies to use equity crowdfunding to offer and sell their securities without having to register the securities with the SEC.
+Regulation A (or Reg A) contains rules providing exemptions from the registration requirements, allowing some companies to offer and sell their securities to the general public without having to register the securities with the SEC.
 Regulation A offerings are intended to make access to capital possible for small and medium-sized companies that could not otherwise bear the costs of a normal SEC registration and to allow nonaccredited investors to participate in the offering.
 The regulation is found under Title 17 of the Code of Federal Regulations, chapter 2, part 230.
 The legal citation is 17 C.F.R. §230.251 et seq.

+Background

+Prior to the enactment of the Jumpstart Our Business Startups Act (JOBS Act) of 2012, Regulation A had existed under the Securities Act of 1933 but was rarely used.
+The exemption was capped at $5 million per year — an amount widely considered insufficient to cover the costs of preparing and qualifying the required offering documentation — and the requirement to register offerings in each state further reduced its appeal.

+Title IV of the JOBS Act, signed by President Obama on April 5, 2012, directed the SEC to expand Regulation A and create a class of securities exempt from registration for public offers of up to $50 million, subject to the SEC's biennial review of the threshold.
+The resulting rules — commonly referred to as Regulation A+ — were adopted by the SEC on March 25, 2015, and became effective June 19, 2015.
+In March 2021, the SEC raised the Tier 2 annual cap from $50 million to $75 million.

-On March 25, 2015, the SEC issued new final regulations amending Regulation A. Montana and Massachusetts state regulators sued the SEC requesting a stay that would pause the implementation of Reg A. The rules came into force on July 19, 2015.
+On March 25, 2015, the SEC issued new final regulations amending Regulation A. Montana and Massachusetts state regulators sued the SEC requesting a stay that would pause the implementation of Reg A. The rules came into force on June 19, 2015.

 Regulation A+

 On March 25, 2015, the Securities and Exchange Commission adopted final rules to implement Section 401 of the Jumpstart Our Business Startups Act by expanding Regulation A into two tiers.
-Reh A+ became effective late in June 2025.
+Reg A+ became effective June 19, 2015.